IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/linktypes.md

 : 205

 Description
-: Cisco PPP with HDLC framing, preceded with a one-octet pseudo-header with a zero value meaning received by this host and a non-zero value meaning sent by this host
+: Cisco PPP with HDLC framing, with a direction header

 Reference
 : {{Section 4.3.1 of ?RFC1547}}